gwang-kim/gwang-kim.github.io/index.md

   - **Multimodal Control:** Integrating diverse modalities such as audio, identity, pose, and geometry for nuanced and controllable synthesis.
   - **Temporal Dynamics:** Modeling realistic motion and interactions to ensure temporally coherent content generation.

-I am also interested in distributed learning (e.g., federated and split learning), as well as weakly- and self-supervised learning paradigms.

 ## <b style="color:#F88017">News</b>